janek109/endomondo/README.md

     ```
     php bin/console endomondo:migrateById --code|--token --ids=1,2,3,4,5,6,7
     ```
-2. how to set up app on https://www.strava.com/settings/api
 3. add option to not map trening type
 4. check upload later to update activity on strava
     ```